Whose Fault Is It Anyways?

 In Virginia, there are five grounds for divorce.
-Four of these grounds are considered "fault" grounds and the last is considered the "no-fault" ground for divorce.
+Four of these grounds are considered "fault" grounds, and the last is regarded as the "no-fault" ground for divorce.

 A no-fault divorce means that you and your spouse have been living separate and apart continuously for a certain period of time.
-This type of divorce is usually simpler than a fault divorce because in essence you and your spouse agree that the divorce is due to irreconcilable differences that is neither person's fault.
-Sometimes this type of divorce is called an "uncontested divorce".
+This type of divorce is usually more straightforward than a fault divorce because you and your spouse agree that the divorce is due to irreconcilable differences that are neither person's fault.
+Sometimes this type of divorce is called an "uncontested divorce."